18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 Some tools to track experiments and versioning are [Weights and Biases](https://wandb.ai/), [DVC](https://dvc.org/), [mlflow](https://MLflow.org/), etc.

-## Debug models
+### Debug models

 Below is the list of things that might cause an ML model to fail.

 - **Theoretical constraints**: the assumptions about the data and the features that the model uses are wrong
 - **Poor implementation of model**: forget to stop gradient updates during evaluation, etc.
 - **Poor choice of hyperparameters**: different sets of hyperparameters give different results
-- **Data issues**: data is collected unproperly, labels are wrong, features are processed wrongly, etc. For more details of data issues, please refer to the post **Data Engineering - Data Issues** in this **The Ultimate Machine Learning System** topic.
+- **Data issues**: data is collected unproperly, labels are wrong, features are processed wrongly, etc. For more details on data issues, please refer to the post **Data Engineering - Data Issues** in this **The Ultimate Machine Learning System** topic.
 - **Poor choice of features**: too many or too few features

-## AutoML
+### AutoML

-We can actually use AutoML tools to automate the process of preprocessing data, selecting models, tuning hyperparameter, and choosing the best model.
-For the comparision of AutoML libraries, please refer to this [AutoML Libraries Comparision article](https://www.kaggle.com/code/andreshg/automl-libraries-comparison/notebook).
+We can use AutoML tools to automate the process of preprocessing data, selecting models, tuning hyperparameters, and choosing the best model.
+For the comparison of AutoML libraries, please refer to this [AutoML Libraries Comparision article](https://www.kaggle.com/code/andreshg/automl-libraries-comparison/notebook).

+## Distributed training

+![distributed-training][distributed-training]

+It's common to train a model using a dataset that doesn't fit into memory such as CT scans.
+In this case, we need algorithms for preprocessing, shuffling, and batching data out-of-memory and in parallel.
+This requires training ML models on multiple machines using multiple CPUs, GPUs, and TPUs.

+### Data parallelism

+The most common parallelization method is **data parallelism**: we split the dataset on multiple machines, train the model on all of them, and accumulate gradients.

+**Challenge 1: How to accurately and effectively accumulate gradients from different machines**

+In Synchronous stochastic gradient descent (SSGD), the model waits for all machines to produce their gradients.
+This causes the training to slow down, wasting time and resources.

+In Asynchronous stochastic gradient descent (ASGD), the model updates weights using the gradient from each machine separately.
+This causes the gradient stateless issue when gradients from one machine have caused the weights to change before the gradients from other machines come in.

+In theory, ASGD converges but requires more steps than SSGD.
+However, in practice, when gradient updates are sparse, which means most gradient updates only modify small fractions of the weights, [the model converges similarly](https://proceedings.neurips.cc/paper/2011/file/218a0aefd1d1a4be65601cc6ddc1520e-Paper.pdf).

+**Challenge 2: Big batch size**

+The batch size can be very big when spreading the model on multiple machines.
+If a machine processes a batch size of 1000, 1000 machines process a batch size of 1M.
+In practice, increasing the batch size past a certain point causes diminishing returns.

+### Model parallelism

+Model parallelism splits different components of the model on different machines.

+**Challenge: parallel computing**

+If the model is a massive matrix and the matrix is split into two halves into two machines, these two halves might be executed in parallel.
+However, if the model is a neural network and the first layer is on machine 1 while the second layer is on machine 2, machine 2 has to wait for machine 1 to finish.

+To solve this, we can use the **pipeline parallelism** technique to make different components of a model on different machines run more in parallel.
+The idea is to break the computation of each machine into multiple parts.
+When machine 1 finishes its computation, it passes the output to machine 2 and continues with the next computation while machine 2 executes its computation on the output returned by machine 1.
+Each machine can run both forward pass and backward pass for one component of a neural network.

+Many organizations use both data parallelism and model parallelism for better utilization of their hardware.
+However, the setup to use both methods can require significant engineering effort.

 <!-- MARKDOWN LINKS & IMAGES -->

 [coding]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development/coding.jpg
 [model-development]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development/model-development.png
 [k-fold-cross-validation]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development/k-fold-cross-validation.png
+[distributed-training]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development/distributed-training.png